DUE TO HIGH VOLUMES OF ORDERS DURING OUR BLACK FRIDAY SALE, PLEASE EXPECT DELIVERY TIMES OF 5-7 BUSINESS DAYS

 Direct Source of EPA and DHA:

-- Fish Oil: Contains eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA) directly.
-These omega-3 fatty acids are crucial for various bodily functions, including heart health, cognitive function, and inflammation control.
+• Fish Oil: Contains eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA) directly making them available to be absorbed by the body.
+These omega-3 fatty acids are known to support various bodily functions, including heart health, cognitive function, and joint health.

-- Flaxseed Oil: Even though flaxseed oil has a high concentration of the omega-3 fatty acid ALA, ALA does not properly convert to EPA and DHA, therefore it is not an acceptable replacement for the omega-3s found in fish oil.
+• Flaxseed Oil: Even though flaxseed oil has a high concentration of the omega-3 fatty acid ALA, ALA does not properly convert to EPA and DHA, therefore it is not a sufficient replacement for the omega-3s found in fish oil.
 The issue is that ALA needs to be changed into EPA and DHA by a small number of enzymes.
 Because of this, only a little amount of it—between 10% and 15% at most—converts into EPA and DHA.
 The majority of it (85–90%) is either processed by the body in different ways or burned up as energy.

 Efficient Absorption: